the fresh films reviews

 Review

-A film that wants to attract attention to a serious problem, and that arguably has a good heart, but that is a painful document of a distressing mentality that was predominant of its time.
-In my native Norway, there was a case very similar to that portrayed in Do You Know the Muffin Man? in which almost an entire pre-school staff was accused and tried for sexual acts with children in their custody.
-There was a period in the late 80s and early 90s in which cases like these received a one-sided, biased treatment because of erroneous methods deployed by medics and psychologists as well as because of riotous public uproar.
-The result was several miscarriages of justice throughout the western world, and Do You Know the Muffin Man? mirrors many of the stances that led to these miscarriages.
-The filmmaker’s might think they were discussing here, but most of all they just reveal their lack of insight with this film.
-Some useful inter-human drama, especially within the Dollison family, is spoiled by an unqualified (or extremely atypical, if you’re kind) portrait of child molestation and pedophilia on one side, and of courtroom action on the other.
+A film that wants to attract attention to a serious problem, and that arguably has a good heart, but that is a painful document of a distressing mentality that was predominant in its time.
+In my native Norway, there was a case very similar to that portrayed in Do You Know the Muffin Man? in which almost all members of a pre-school staff were accused of and tried for sexual acts with children in their custody.
+There was a period in the late 1980s and early 1990s when cases like these received a one-sided, biased treatment because of erroneous methods deployed by medics and psychologists, in addition to a riotous public uproar.
+The result was several miscarriages of justice throughout the Western world, and Do You Know the Muffin Man? mirrors many of the stances that led to these miscarriages.
+The filmmakers may have thought they were actually discussing here, but most of all, the film merely reveals their lack of insight.
+Some useful interpersonal drama, especially within the Dollison family, is spoiled by an unqualified (or extremely atypical, if you’re being kind) portrait of child molestation and pedophilia on the one side, and of courtroom action on the other.

 [BACK TO INDEX]